-You can avoid this in your business ventures by taking your time and planning out all the necessary steps you need to achieve success.
+Take your time and plan out all the necessary steps to succeed.
 Whatever type of business you want to start, using the following nine tips can help you be successful in your venture.

 - Starting a business requires analytical thinking, determined organization, and detailed record-keeping.